 From time to time some of the homes of celebrities come on the market.
 We all like a peek inside of the lives of celebrities so I thought I would share some of those homes with you that are currently on the market.

 The property was first subdivided in 1961, but the legendary Jerry Lewis has called it home since 1984.
 Las Vegas history does not get any better than this.
 With over 7000 sf this magnificent home has so much to offer.
 The main house has 5 grand bedrooms with a separate casita and office.
 The bar in the family room was host to many celebrities and Las Vegas royalty.
 The pool and backyard area are massive for entertaining.
 This is a fantastic buy in the center of town.
-Available for sale – $1,400,000.
-See this wonderful home in Scotch 80’s.

 While this home is being marketed as having been once owned by Sammy Davis Jr. The sellers have not been able to find any documentation backing up this claim.
-I had a conversation with the listing agent and she stated that many of the old time neighbors in Rancho Bel Air claim it was his home.
+I had a conversation with the listing agent and she stated that many of the old-time neighbors in Rancho Bel Air claim it was his home.
 In our own research, we did find out that Jay Sarno, the founder of Caesars Palace and Circus Circus owned this home from 1981 to 1985.
 During that time he may have used his house for visiting entertainers.
 If anyone has documentation showing Sammy Davis Jr. lived there please contact us so we can correct the record on this home.
 This home still has a great history.

 For twenty years I’ve been told 3586 Spencer was once the home of comedian Buddy Hackett.
 I’ve been fortunate enough to represent sellers and buyers of this home a few times.
 Recently I sold this home again.
 In doing research we finally have busted the folklore myth Buddy Hackett ever having lived in this home.
 We were not able to find any records of him ever owning this home so we thought maybe he had been a renter.
-The new buyers of this home did a lot of research and was lucky enough to be able to contact Sonny Hackett, Buddy Hackett’s son.
+The new buyers of this home did a lot of research and were lucky enough to be able to contact Sonny Hackett, Buddy Hackett’s son.
 He cleared up the mystery.

 Per Sonny Hackett.
 “No, my father never lived in this home”.